Skip to content

 Deletion behavior

 To remove a product or variant through the feed, include the optional delete column in your CSV.
-Set true for any products you want to delete.
-For products you want to keep, set false or leave the field blank.
+Set it to true for any products you want to delete.
+For products you want to keep, set it to false or leave the field blank.

 Product catalog field reference